Updated

 Legal Director

-Emma trained as a Private Client solicitor at a Nottingham firm qualifying in 2007 where she gained an excellent grounding in all aspects of Private Client work from will drafting, advising high net worth clients on succession and tax planning, dealing with the administration of deceased persons’ estates and advising on the creation and administration of trusts.
+Emma trained as a private client solicitor at a Nottingham firm, qualifying in 2007, where she gained an excellent grounding in all aspects of private client work - from will drafting, advising high-net-worth clients on succession and tax planning, dealing with the administration of deceased persons’ estates and advising on the creation and administration of trusts.
 In 2014 she moved to a large regional firm in Lincoln where she developed a particular interest and specialism in advising clients from the agricultural sector.
-She has continued this specialism since joining Shakespeare Martineau and advises farming clients on succession planning, taxation…
+She has continued this specialism since joining Shakespeare Martineau and advises farming clients on succession planning, taxation issues,…

 Jennie has been advising on a wide range of property matters since 2008.
-Jennie prides herself in being able to provide professional and friendly legal advice that her client's fully understand.
-Recognised by Legal 500 as rising star, Jennie enjoys the multifaceted layers that you experience working within the rural world.
+She prides herself in being able to provide professional and friendly legal advice that her client's fully understand.
 Becoming a fellow of the Agricultural Law Association in 2020 Jennie has gained a new depth to her legal knowledge.
+She is recognised as a 'Next Generation Partner' in the Legal 500 UK, 2026 guide, and as a ranked lawyer in the Chambers UK 2026 guide.

 Alistair Spencer